We are back, ladies and gentlemen, Rush Limbaugh and the most listened to radio talk show in the country.

 Okay.

-Are you so you're you want to pass the bill, you want Rubio to get credit for it with a low information voter, because low information voter believes that we don't compromise and that we're rigid and that we're all this rotten stuff.
+You want Rubio to get credit for it with a low-information voter because low-information voter believes that we don't compromise and that we're rigid and that we're all this rotten stuff.

-But Rubio's gonna show no, we're really cool.
+But Rubio is going to show, no, we're really cool.

-We're really hip and uh and all that is gonna open people's eyes in the low information segments to be more open about maybe supporting the Republican Party.
+We're really hip and all that is going to open people's eyes in the low information segments to be more open about maybe supporting the Republican Party.

 Well, the only place I take issue with you is that I want this bill passed.